Advantages of composites in the aircraft industry

 Chomarat is EN 9100-certified

-Chomarat sites in France and China are certified to EN 9100, which is the specific standard required by the aerospace industry.
+Chomarat site in China is certified to EN 9100, which is the specific standard required by the aerospace industry.

 Chomarat continually invests in R&D and in new technologies for its future development in this strategic market.